DeanoPHP/msp-2/README.md

 ## Overview
 Movie Explorer is an interactive web application that allows users to search and discover popular movies, TV shows, and actors/actresses.
 With a user-friendly interface, the application provides a seamless experience where users can click on any item to view detailed information about it.
 This includes descriptions, ratings, cast lists, and more.

+This project connects to The Movie Database (TMDb) API to fetch and display recent movies, TV shows, and actor/actress information.

 ## User Experience (UX)

 ## User Stories